 Topic: Mandatory Training at Epson (China) Co., Ltd.

 Epson (China) Co., Ltd. (ECC), which serves both as the regional head office in China and as a sales company, has been conducting a different kind of compliance training since March 2015.
 ECC adopted a new policy of requiring all personnel, from the president on down, to take a compliance training course that aims to immediately supply them not just with knowledge, but with wisdom.
 The course is designed to be easy to understand (avoiding legal language wherever possible and using visual aids), kind (presenting solutions instead of only what is prohibited), and interesting.
 ECC created a booklet with illustrations to explain potential compliance risks in the company, and the number of people at each training session was limited to encourage active participation in debate.
 Approximately 800 ECC employees and managers participated in the 50 sessions held during the 2015 fiscal year.

 Beginning in the 2016 fiscal year, the training curriculum will be modified and rolled out to Epson Group manufacturing companies in China.

-October is Compliance Month at Epson.
-We use this month as an opportunity to remind ourselves of the importance of compliance in achieving the goals of the Management Philosophy and to communicate the Epson's compliance policies.
-In the 2015 fiscal year we expanded Compliance Month activities globally with the objective of raising compliance awareness in the workplace in line with the Management Philosophy.
+October is Compliance Month throughout the Epson Group.
+We use this month as an opportunity to remind ourselves of the importance of compliance in achieving the Management Philosophy and to communicate Epson's compliance policies as an organization.
+FY2016 was the second year we held Compliance Month across the global Group to raise compliance awareness in the workplace to achieve the ideals espoused in the Epson Group's Management Philosophy.

-After Compliance Month activities are completed, we look to improve the activities for the following year by conducting a survey to find out what kind of actions were taken by each organization, the subject of discussions, and any compliance concerns people may have in Epson.
+After Compliance Month activities are completed, we look to improve the activities for the following year by conducting a survey to find out what kind of actions were taken by each organization and about any compliance concerns people may have in Epson.
 We also ask for opinions and suggestions about activities.
 Survey responses are totaled and analyzed, and the results are made available to employees.